-We completed our first year as an AIM quoted company and in a strong financial position - profitable, cash generative and with a sound balance sheet - an excellent foundation on which to build in the current financial year.
+We completed our first full year as an AIM quoted company and in a strong financial position - profitable and with a sound balance sheet - the business has an excellent foundation on which to build in the current financial year and the future.
 Demand for our data and insight products continues to grow.
-The many significant challenges faced in our sector due to the uncertain global economic outlook, will, we believe, drive our customers to seek ever more business-critical insight and that is the very strong message we are getting from our customers.
+The many significant challenges faced in our sector due to the uncertain global economic outlook, will, we believe, drive our customers to seek ever more business-critical insight and this is the very strong message we are getting from our customers.